It is use the most frequently used circuit in electronic DC power supplies. It converts the full cycle of AC in to DC.

 (2) Due to increase in VBE , the forward bias of Emitter-base junction also increases.

-(3) Iis also slightly increased.
+(3) IB is also slightly increased.

 Characteristics of a Common Emitter (CE) Amplifier